Dental X-Ray: About This Test

 What are the risks of a dental X-ray?

 There is always a slight chance of damage to cells or tissue from radiation, including the low levels of radiation used for this test.
 But the chance of damage from the X-rays is extremely low.
 It is not a reason to avoid the test.

 Dental X-rays are safe during pregnancy.
 So most dental work can be done while you are pregnant.
 Delaying dental care can make a problem worse.
-Your dentist will have you wear a lead apron over your belly to protect your baby from the X-rays.

 What happens after the test?

 - X-rays are usually developed while you wait.
 Digital X-rays are ready on a computer right away.
 The dentist can talk with you about the results right after your X-rays are done.